-In my opinion as an educator, I think Word World is one of the very best children’s educational programming available.
-The literacy lessons presented in the WordWorld television series are extended in the eBooks.
-Kids can either read these eBooks on their own, have someone read to them, or have the stories read to them by the eBook narrator.
+In my opinion as an educator, I think Word World is one of the best children’s educational programming available.
+The literacy lessons presented in the WordWorld television series are extended in these books.
+Kids can either read them on their own, have someone read to them, or have the stories read to them by the narrator.
 A Guide providing strategies is also available to maximize learning.

 - A Smile for Crocodile